John McClelland (businessman): Director of Rangers FC

 McClelland was appointed a director at Rangers Football Club in October 2000 and was appointed as vice-chairman in November 2001.
-He was chairman of the club between 2002 and 2004, succeeding and being replaced by David Murray on both occasions In 2002, Murray had relinquished the chairmanship and limited his day-to-day involvement in the club's running with McClelland taking over, only for him to return in August 2004 to head up a new share issue.
-In July 2008, McClelland assumed the role of vice-chairperson of the European Club Association, along with Joan Laporta of FC Barcelona and Umberto Gandini of AC Milan.
+He was Executive Chairman of the club between 2002 and 2004 therefore was both Chief Executive and Chairman.
+He succeeded and was replaced by David Murray on both occasions.
+In 2002, Murray had relinquished the chairmanship and limited his day-to-day involvement in the club's running with McClelland taking over, only for him to return in August 2004 to head up a new share issue.
+In July 2008, McClelland assumed the role of vice-chairperson of the European Club Association, along with Joan Laporta of Barcelona and Umberto Gandini of AC Milan.

 On 17 October 2011, McClelland and John Greig resigned from their posts as non-executive directors at Ibrox.
 The duo said they had been isolated following the takeover of Rangers by Craig Whyte in May that year.

 Personal life

 In 1994, he was appointed a CBE for services to industry and education.
-He became a Fellow of Royal Society of Edinburgh in 1995 and was Vice-President between 2009-2012.
+He became a Fellow of Royal Society of Edinburgh in 1995 and was Vice-President between 2009 and 2012.
 He is a Companion of the Institute of Management.